abitofhelp/servicelib/middleware/README.md

 # Middleware Module
 The Middleware Module provides HTTP middleware components for common cross-cutting concerns in Go applications.
 It includes middleware for request context, timeout handling, panic recovery, logging, error handling, and CORS support.

+## Overview

+Brief description of the middleware and its purpose in the ServiceLib library.

 ## Features